Jarrett Parker: 2017

 Parker was expected to compete with Mac Williamson for the starting left field job in 2017.
 He was named to the opening day 25-man roster for the first time in his career, platooning with Chris Marrero.
 On April 15, Parker suffered a broken right collarbone after making a running catch against the outfield wall.

 He was released by the Giants on March 30, 2018.

 Los Angeles Angels

 On December 6, 2018, Parker signed a minor-league deal with the Los Angeles Angels.
 He opened the 2019 season with the Triple–A Salt Lake Bees.
 On July 3, 2019, the Angels selected his contract and promoted him to the major leagues.
 On July 13, he was designated for assignment.
 Parker elected free agency following the season on November 4.

 New York Mets

 On December 5, 2019, Parker signed a minor league contract with the New York Mets.
 Parker did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He became a free agent on November 2, 2020.

+Taça Brasil

+On December 5, 2025, the Brazilian Baseball and Softball Federation announced that Parker would play in the Taça Brasil, the country's baseball knockout cup championship, with the Anhanguera club of Santana de Parnaíba.
+He became the second former Major Leaguer to play with Anhanguera (after Paulo Orlando) and the first American.